Interdisciplinary Introduction to African Urban Studies

-Students will be placed two to a room at the Roots Apartments Hotel at Osu, which is walking distance to Oxford Street, many eating places, and some of the most interesting nightlife spots in the city.
+Students will be placed two to a room at a hotel in the Osu district of Accra, which is walking distance to Oxford Street.
 The hotel is also well connected through all modes of transport to the city centre and other parts of the city.
 Uber is now ubiquitous in the city, and very good way to travel across town.
-All classes will be held at the Roots Apartments Hotel.
+All classes will be held at the hotel.
 A bus will convey the class to Cape Coast and Elmina for a weekend site visit to the castles.
-The group will be resident at Coconut Grove Hotel at Elmina, a lovely beach resort right by the ocean.

 Professor Ato Quayson

 Professor Ato Quayson is an elected Fellow of the Ghana Academy of Arts and Sciences, the Royal Society of Canada, of the British Academy.
 He is the Morris M. and Jean G. Doyle Professor Interdisciplinary Studies and Professor of English at Stanford.
 He is also by courtesy Professor of Comparative Literature.